shortdark/num-of-posts/post-volume-stats/readme.txt

 = 3.1.16 =

-* Limited the intervals between posts to a max of 30 days (anything over that is ignored).
+* Setting added to make max. interval between posts 30 to 80 days for "Days Between Posts".
+Longer intervals take longer to load in "Compare Years" table.
 * Compare years added for "Days Between Posts".
 * CSV export added for "Days Between Posts".

-= 3.1.15 =
+* "Words per Post" and "Days Between Posts" added to the widget.
 * Fixed Custom Taxonomy page so that changing year no longer breaks the checkbox list.
 * Fixed the color issue with the Custom Taxonomy pages.
 * Fixed export bug with the Custom Taxonomy.